Author: Brett Widness

-Published on November 30, 2012 in Market Trends
+Published on November 30, 2012 in Economy, Market & Trends

 In the past few months, unemployment has fallen, the housing market has strengthened, gas prices have fallen, and consumer confidence is at a five-year high.
 Would those positive indicators be negated by the economic shock of falling off the fiscal cliff, and plunge the U.S. back into recession?